A Counterfeit Presentment

 A Counterfeit Presentment is a play written by American author and playwright William Dean Howells in 1877.
-The play is a realistic comedy and tells the story of a chance encounter between a young woman, Constance, and a man whom she mistakes for her ex lover, Bartlett.
+The play is a comedy in the genre of literary realism and tells the story of a chance encounter between a young woman, Constance, and a man whom she mistakes for her ex lover, Bartlett.
 However, Bartlett is not completely aware of Constance's neurotic behavior until he gets to know her a bit more.
 Her true personality is only truly expressed after she forces Bartlett to stay with her in the hotel so she can pretend he is her former beau.
-Howell's uses comedy to reveal the deeper issue of the plight of unmarried middle and upper-class women in the 19th century.
+Howells uses comedy to reveal the deeper issue of the plight of unmarried middle and upper-class women in the 19th century.